Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 where $P(head|p)$ is the probability of obtaining a head given our model.
 We assume a simple description of $P(head|p)$ as

-On the other hand, notice that we do not know \textit{a priori} the quantity $P(p|D)$ but $P(D|p)$ (i.e. we know the probability of obtaining a dataset by considering a model as correct).
-A good choice for experiments that have two possible results is a binomial distribution
+On the other hand, notice that we do not know a priori the quantity $P(p|D)$ but $P(D|p)$ (i.e., we know the probability of obtaining a dataset by considering a model as correct).
+A good choice for experiments that have two possible outcomes is the binomial distribution

-with $n$ the number of trials (this case = 14) and $x$ the number of successes (here =10).
-Hence, we have an expression for $P(D|p)$ [Eqn. \eqref{ex2}].
-Now we need to compute $P(p|D)$.
-Using the Bayes formula we have
+with $n$ the number of trials (in this case, = 14) and $x$ the number of successes (here =10).
+Hence, we have an expression for $P(D|p)$.
+Using the Bayes' formula, we have

-A very convenient prior distribution for this scenario is the \textit{beta distribution} $Beta(p;a,b)$\footnote{It is chosen because it describes several statistical distributions, in particular the normal distribution defined as the non-informative one.} defined as